 This announcement was made by Hiralal Trivedi, a retired IAS officer, inducted recently in SAPAKS Samaj as a “सरंक्षक सदस्य” (patron member) after his retirement as State Information Commissioner.

-SAPAKS Samaj Founder President and a renowned journalist Lalit Shastri was present on this occasion.
+SAPAKS Samaj Founder President and renowned journalist Lalit Shastri was present on this occasion.
 The session was also attended by a large number of delegates, who had come to the State capital to attend the Sapaks convention from all parts of Madhya Pradesh.

 It was decided at the session that if the Government goes ahead and takes any action contrary to the law, as defined by the Supreme Court, Sapaks would register stiff opposition and lodge protest.